ServiceNow/azimuth/docs/docs/reference/custom-objects/model.md

 |----------------------------------|------------|-----------|
 | `file_based_text_classification` | Callable   | Any       |

 Azimuth can also work without a model, but with predictions supplied in a file.
-To do so, we will provide the row index of each utterance along with the sentence.
-The user should use the row index as we will call the model with modified utterances.
+To do so, when calling the prediction function, Azimuth will provide the row index of each utterance along with the sentence.
 The predictions should be **after** postprocessing.

 #### Model Definition